MatSim91/Milestone-Project-2-Memory-Game/README.md

 - The Card flip Animation was based on Tutorials Point:

-- The Memory game itself was based on Sandra Israel JavaScript memory gave: [Link Here](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating)

 - [Code Institute Course](https://codeinstitute.net/) for the great idea of developing a memory game.

 - [Bootstrap](https://getbootstrap.com) for the large and free libraries.

 - [Font Awesome](https://fontawesome.com/icons) for the huge collection of free icons they offer.

-- [Web Formatter](https://webformatter.com/) - Used for formatting HTML, CSS and Javascript and also to check for errors.
+- [Web Formatter](https://webformatter.com/) Used for formatting HTML, CSS and Javascript and also to check for errors.

--
+- [Google Fonts:](https://fonts.google.com/) Thanks to Google for providing this huge amount of free fonts on the site.

 -